Easy, lacy DIY paper doily snowflakes

 Now you can open the stack of glued-together doilies into a fan and then apply another T-shaped line of hot glue to one of the ends so you can glue them together and form a finished doily snowflake.

-Bonus instructions: Half paper doily snowflake method
+Bonus instructions: Flat back paper doily snowflake method

 Here you can see a light brown and dark brown doily snowflake.
 I love the dark brown one because it is so different.

-How to hang doily snowflakes
+How to hang paper doily snowflakes

 I like using command hooks for most of my Christmas paper decor.
 The clear hooks with adhesive strips are great.

-I have also glued skewers to some of these doily snowflakes.
+I have also glued skewers to some of these flat doily snowflakes.
 That way you can stick them into planters or the garland greenery on my fireplace.

 Fishing line is also a great way to delicately hang the snowflakes from curtain rods.

-Finished doily snowflakes
+Finished paper doily snowflakes

 Aren’t they super pretty?
 Which color is your favorite?
 They definitely have a flower-type quality to them.